kamranahmedse/developer-roadmap/src/data/roadmaps/graphql/content/graphql-http@datKo3vPDwXoyVskcrdkc.md

 # GraphQL HTTP

-GraphQL HTTP is a specification for serving GraphQL over HTTP.
-It defines a standard way of sending GraphQL queries and mutations over the HTTP protocol, and it is widely supported by GraphQL servers and clients.
+GraphQL HTTP is a specification for serving GraphQL over HTTP protocol.
+It defines standard methods for sending queries and mutations, primarily using POST requests with JSON payloads in the request body, and receiving results in the response body.

-The GraphQL HTTP specification defines two main HTTP methods:

-- **POST:** Used to send queries and mutations to the server.
-The query or mutation is sent in the request body as a JSON payload, and the server returns the result in the response body.
-- **GET:** Used to send queries to the server, but it's not recommended to use GET for queries because it's not as efficient as POST method.

 Learn more from the following links: